Quez Watkins Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Recent Performances

-- In last week's outing against the Chargers, Watkins was targeted three times, picking up nine yards on two receptions.
+- In last week's matchup with the Chargers, Watkins hauled in two passes for nine yards while being targeted three times.

-- Over his last three outings, Watkins' six catches have yielded 64 yards (21.3 ypg).
-He's been targeted nine times.
+- Watkins has put up 64 yards over his last three games (21.3 per game), hauling in six passes on nine targets.

 Watkins' Philadelphia Teammates